 New accessible tram stops at Royal Parade and St Kilda Road will improve connectivity to the new stations and provide additional access to key medical, educational and employment hubs.

-No significant changes will be made to bus routes, other than a review of the frequency of routes 401 and 402 that are effectively replaced by the Metro Tunnel from North Melbourne Station to Parkville Station.
+No significant changes will be made to bus routes, other than a review of the frequency of routes 401 and 402 that are effectively replaced by the Metro Tunnel from Arden Station to Parkville Station.
 During construction and in the longer term, PTV may review the existing bus network to ensure routes and services align with construction activities and any changing passenger demands.
 See the Changes to roads and transport page for the latest details.

 Pedestrian and cycling